xsaardo/Skin-Thickening/README.md

 ### For further analysis:
 Better outlier suppression - anomalous thickness values are still present with the current outlier truncation method

-Closer fit for external skin layer - Current method of using image gradient to segment results in an external boundary pixels away from the actual boundary.
+~~Closer fit for external skin layer - Current method of using image gradient to segment results in an external boundary pixels away from the actual boundary.~~ Done!